joekrill/silverbullet-treeview/README.md

   # position = "modal": sets the margin around the modal window.
   # position = "bhs": No effect
   size: 1

+  dragAndDrop:
+    # Set to false to disable drag-and-drop
+    enabled: true

+    # Set to false to disable the confirmation prompt shown when dragging and
+    # dropping pages that causes them to be renamed/moved.
+    confirmOnRename: true
 ```

 ### Adding a top bar toggle icon